edemaine/yin-yang-svgtiler/README.md

 clone this repository, and run `make`.
 (Run `make pdf` if you want to build PDF figures.)

+## Checking Solutions

+[`test.coffee`](test.coffee) checks whether a given ASCII puzzle solution satisfies the rules of Yin-Yang: no monochromatic 2&times;2 squares, and exactly two connected components (one per color).
+To run these checks on the included puzzle solutions, [install CoffeeScript](https://coffeescript.org/) and run `make test`.

 ## Puzzles

 In case you want to work on a puzzle, we just show the puzzle here.